VU-IVM/UNIGIS_ProgrammingGIS/TAA3/lecture.md

   name: python3
 ---

-# Loading API data and data exploration
+# Lecture: Loading API geodata and clustering

 This week we will focus on how we can use Flickr and loading web-hosted geodata from API services to map the spatial patterns of images.
 We will also learn how to perform data aggregation and clustering.